 Pain can last less than three to six months (acute), last a long time (chronic) or be severe and intense (breakthrough).
 Pain can come and go with injury, recovery or illness.

-All patients have the right to have their pain managed.
+You have the right to have your pain managed.
 Proper treatment of pain is necessary for you to achieve the best results during your recovery.

-Use the number scale (0 to 10) or the Wong-Baker FACES® Pain Rating Scale, both below, to rate your pain.
-This will help the health care team members know how severe your pain is and help them make decisions about how to treat it.
+Use a number scale (0 to 10) to rate your pain will help the health care team members know how severe your pain is and help them make decisions about how to treat it.

 Since you are the only one who knows where and how severe your pain is, you have an important part in managing your pain.